yacine-21/yacine-21/README.md

 </div>
 <div>
-      <p>- 🌱 I’m currently learning JAVA, I'm following many courses on Udemy, openclassrooms and youtube and I like it !</p>
+      <p>- 🌱 I’m confortable with REACT,POSTGRESS,TAILWIND CSS, EXPRESS,REDUX , I'm following many courses on Udemy, openclassrooms and youtube and I like it !</p>
 </div>

 <div>